react-native-camera/react-native-camera/docs/RNCamera.md

 ### `Android` `checkIfVideoIsValid(path): Promise<boolean>`

 Static method and Android only.
 Returns a promise.
 The promise will be fulfilled with a boolean indicating if the given path contains a valid (non corrupted) video file.
 Useful for some android devices that may store corrupted files from time to time.
+Note: make sure to not include file:// since not all android implementations support URI strings (use /path/to/file/instead).

 ### `getCameraIdsAsync(): Promise`